 Hundred Small Steps – of the Committee on Financial Sector Reforms headed by

-Dr. Raghu Ram Rajan
+Dr. Raghu Ram Rajan.

 The minimum capital for SFBs is prescribed at Rs.
 100 crore with an

-initial contribution of 40% coming from the promoters
+initial contribution of 40% coming from the promoters, which over a period

 of 12 years, have to be reduced to 26%.
 Foreign Investment is permitted as